23 November 2020 Session: Achieving Duality of Water Savings and Food Security by Transforming Value Chains

 (ii) highlight the importance and duality of water savings and its linkages to food security, reducing supply chain risks, strengthening recovery from COVID-19, and building long-term resilience.

-Spread the word about this learning experience by sharing this announcement with your network!
 For additional information, please contact Alida Pham.

 A session hosted by 2030 WRG as part of Bold Actions for Food as a Force for Good